-Good health is never guaranteed, but it is definitely something we all strive to achieve.
-Taking care of our physical, mental, and social well-being by establishing good habits will definitely put us on the right track to living full and fruitful lives.
+Good health is never guaranteed, but it is something we all strive to achieve.
+Taking care of our physical, mental, and social well-being by establishing good habits will put us on the right track to living full and fruitful lives.
 Let’s be clear, this is not to say we will always be illness and disease-free, but incorporating preventive measures into our daily routines will at least put us on the path to a healthy lifestyle.

 Achieving a healthy lifestyle involves many factors: